Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Here’s what I’d recommend.
 If you struggle with most of the diagnostic problems and haven’t taken any math classes in the last few years, stop and do the Foundations course upfront.
 I know it’s a pain, as it takes an extra 4 weeks (extending the program to 16 weeks total), but it’s worth it if you’re weak in math.
 For the GMAT, you have to master quant.
 There’s no way around it.

-Manhattan Prep GMAT Video Lesson
+Manhattan Prep GMAT Basic Math Diagnostic

-Manhattan Prep GMAT video lesson
+Manhattan Prep GMAT Basic Math Diagnostic

 If you do so-so on the diagnostic and feel good about some problems but not others, layer it in over the first four weeks.
 You’ll keep moving through the main course and finish in under 12 weeks.